Juha Sipilä

-Juha Petri Sipilä (/fi/; born 25 April 1961) is a former Finnish politician who served as Prime Minister of Finland from 2015 to 2019.
+Juha Petri Sipilä (Note: /fi/) (born 25 April 1961) is a Finnish former politician who served as Prime Minister of Finland from 2015 to 2019.
 A relative newcomer to politics, he had a successful background in business.
 He was the leader of the Centre Party from 2012 to 2019.
 After leading the Centre party to victory in the 2015 general election, Sipilä formed a centre-right coalition and was appointed prime minister by the Finnish Parliament on 29 May 2015.
 On 8 March 2019, Sipilä stated his intention to resign as prime minister, citing difficulties in reforming Finland's health care system.
 President Sauli Niinistö asked him to continue with a caretaker government until a new government coalition was appointed on 6 June 2019 and was ultimately succeeded by Antti Rinne.

 Education and military service

 Sipilä graduated from Puolanka lukio (Finland's university-preparatory high school), completing the matriculation examination with high marks in 1980.
 In 1986 Sipilä earned his Master's degree in science (technology) from the University of Oulu.

 Sipilä has the rank of captain in the reserves of the Finnish Defence Forces.